enriksen/cachemanager/README.md

 # cachemanager

-Cache Manager is a proof of concept (PoC) to test the functionality of Hazelcast cluster cache.
+Cache Manager is a proof of concept (PoC) to test the functionality of Hazelcast cluster cache as a SOA application.

 It reads data from DataBase (H2 embebbed) and load it to a cache (HazelCast).